What are you selling to your customers?

 It’s quite an important question, as it can be what separates you from the crowd when turning a potential customer into your customer.
 What NEED is your customer looking to fulfil by using your services?

 – It’s the simple answer, but they don’t need you for that.
 Sorry.

 With perhaps medical or location issue exemptions, anybody CAN clean their own car, possibly not to as high a standard, but to a standard they can cope with in exchange for zero outlay.

 So what else are you offering?

-For a customer the time cost of cleaning their own car may be time they can then spend doing something they want to do, and they are buying that from you.
+For a customer, the time cost of cleaning their own car may be the time they can then spend doing something they want or need to do elsewhere, and they are buying that from you.
 Make the point that whilst their car is with you they can be relaxing in the garden, spending time with family, or catching up on other important jobs, treating themselves then becomes more appealing.